 Break up is a very devastating experience for most people, especially when you genuinely loved your partner and wanted things to work out.

-Dealing with a break up from a once-thriving relationship can be very difficult.
+Dealing with a breakup from a once-thriving relationship can be very difficult.
 It comes with a surge in anger, sadness, regrets, and sometimes hatred.
-While some people constantly question themselves, others recoil into their shell and become uncontrollably gloomy and uptight.
+While some people constantly question themselves, others recoil into their shells and become uncontrollably gloomy and uptight.
 For such people, taking a break before dating or starting a new relationship is very important.

 7 BENEFITS OF TAKING A BREAK BEFORE DATING.